MARKETING PLANNING FOR 2020 (PART 1)

 - Personality type (persona) and pain points

-Strategies should answer the “how” in a marketing plan.
-Some examples are: How will your product stand out in the marketplace?
-How will you differentiate your business, products or services from your competitors?
-They should be wide-ranging enough to encapsulate a mix of tactics.
-They need to tie back to the goals and strategies, as well as answer the question: what will be done?
-Tactics can include digital marketing, public relations, social media marketing, advertising and promotional.
-Within those broad categories are smaller tactical elements encompassing websites, podcasts, video and email marketing, webinars, pay-per-click, blogs, press releases, brochures, newsletters and sales kit materials to name a few.
+The tactics should be wide-ranging enough to tie back to the goals and strategies, as well as answer the question: what will be done?
+Tactics can include digital marketing, public relations, social media, web and mobile app development, and advertising.
+Within those broad categories are smaller tactical elements encompassing podcasts, content marketing, video marketing, email marketing, webinars, pay-per-click, blogs, press releases and collateral to name a few.

-Are you scheduled to begin working on your 2019 marketing plan?
-Contact us today, to get started.
+Are you scheduled to begin working on your 2020 marketing plan?
+Contact us today, to begin the conversation.